dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 01. Run **intelhaxm-android.exe** to start the HAXM installer.
 Accept the default values in the installer dialogs.

-When you create a virtual device (see [Managing Virtual Devices with the Android Device Manager](~/android/get-started/installation/android-emulator/device-manager.md)), be sure to select an **x86**-based system image.
+When you [create a virtual device](device-manager.md), be sure to select an **x86**-based system image.
 If you use an ARM-based system image, the virtual device will not be accelerated and will run slowly.

 ## Troubleshooting

-For help with troubleshooting hardware acceleration issues, see the Android emulator [Troubleshooting](~/android/get-started/installation/android-emulator/troubleshooting.md?tabs=vswin#accel-issues-win) guide.
+For help with troubleshooting hardware acceleration issues, see the Android emulator [Troubleshooting](troubleshooting.md#hardware-acceleration-issues) guide.

 <!--